-For blended multiplets like C III\ $\lambda 1176$ , N III $\lambda 991$ , and C IV $\lambda \lambda 1548,1550$ , we sum the oscillator strengths to convert the optical depth to a column density.
+optical depth to a column density.
 Given the high degree of saturation in many lines, column densities could be even higher.
-However, the unsaturated Si IV doublet and the unsaturated higher order Lyman lines, Ly $\gamma$ and Ly $\delta$ , give secure column density measurements.
+However, the unsaturated Si IV doublet and the unsaturated higher-order Lyman lines, Ly γ and Ly δ , give secure column density measurements.

 3.1.2.
-The X-ray spectrum from 2020-12-18
+The X-Ray Spectrum from 2020 December 18

-As indicated in Fig. 3, at the beginning of the AGN STORM 2 campaign, Mrk 817 was in a deep X-ray low flux state.
+As indicated in Figure 3, at the beginning of the AGN STORM 2 campaign, Mrk 817 was in a deep X-ray low flux state.
 Compared to the archival XMM-Newton and NuSTAR observations, most of the changes are in soft X-rays.
 This fact, together with the sudden appearance of broad UV absorption lines (including from low-abundance elements like phosphorous), lead us to the conclusion that the X-ray variability is largely due to obscuration of the central compact source.

-There are sharp features in the X-ray spectrum below 1 keV that do not vary between the XMM-Newton spectrum and lowest flux NICER spectrum from 2021-01-20, despite significant diversion at higher energies.
-This suggests emission from distant circumnuclear gas that responds on long timescales.
-To probe further, we examine the high-resolution RGS data covering the $10-36\text{\AA}$ (0.35-1.2 keV) range.
-We fit the continuum with a phenomenological powerlaw + blackbody model (though more complex/physical models do not change the results).
-There are clear indications of emission lines from O VIII Ly $\alpha$ , O VII triplet, N VII, C VI radiative recombination continuum (RRC), and C VI at longer wavelengths.
-These can be well fit in SPEX (Kaastra et al. 1996, 2020) with two PION photoionization models (Mehdipour et al. 2016a), where the velocity broadening was fixed to $\sigma = 400 \,\mathrm{km \, s^{-1}}$ .
-Using the OVIII $Ly\alpha$ line (and confirmed by comparison with N VII and O VII resonance line), we measure an outflow velocity of $v = -400 \pm 70 \,\mathrm{km \, s^{-1}}$ .
-We fix the outflow velocity of the PION models at this value, and fix the density of the slab to $1 \text{ cm}^{-3}$ , as it does little to influence the line flux.
+First we examine the high-resolution XMM-Newton/RGS spectra.
+These data will be the subject of detailed follow-up papers, but for now, we simply use them to inform the fits to the lower-resolution broadband spectra (Figure 5).
+The RGS spectra in the 10-36 Å (0.35-1.2 keV) range reveal clear indications of emission lines from OVIII Ly α , OVII triplet, NVII, CVI radiative recombination continuum (RRC), and C VI at longer wavelengths.
+These can be well fit in SPEX (Kaastra et al. 1996, 2020) with two PION photoionized emission models (Mehdipour et al. 2016a), where the velocity broadening was fixed to $\sigma = 400 \text{ km s}^{-1}$.
+Using the O VIII Ly α line (and confirmed by comparison with N VII and O VII resonance line), we measure an outflow velocity of $v = -400 \pm 70 \text{ km s}^{-1}$.
+We fix the outflow velocity of the PION models at this value, and fix the density of the slab to 1 cm^{-3} , as it does little to influence the line flux.
 The most important difference between these two components is their ionization parameters.
-Given the quality of our data, we cannot distinguish between the covering factor, $\Omega$ , and the column density, as both a higher column density and larger covering factor lead to an increase in line strength.
-The best fit column densities, ionization parameters and covering factors for these two components can be found in Table 3.
-The RGS data will be the subject of follow-up papers.
-For now we simply use the results to inform our fitting of the lower-resolution broadband spectra (Fig. 5).
+Given the quality of